Enjoying our puzzle hints?

 Definition: a musical notation symbol

-Definition: a covering or a level
+Definition: a faculty or ability

 Connections #998 explained